-The dentist had overall responsibility for the management and clinical leadership of the practice.
-The practice manager was responsible for the day to day running of the service.
+The practice owner had overall responsibility for the management and clinical leadership of the practice and was responsible for the day to day running of the service.
 Staff knew the management arrangements and their roles and responsibilities.

 The provider had a system of clinical governance in place which included policies, protocols and procedures that were accessible to all members of staff and were reviewed on a regular basis.
+We saw there were clear and effective processes for managing risks, issues and performance.